GuilinDev/peerReviewAlgo/bq.md

 ## Diffcult BQ

-### 1. Most/challenging proud porject (主要考察是一个meet expections的人还是exceed expections的人)
+### 1. Most/challenging/proud porject, Biggest Accoumplishment (主要考察是一个meet expections的人还是exceed expections的人)

 **Situation**：About two years ago when I workd as a software engineer at Exxx, I started leading a project which is about network monitoring system.
 It requires me to build real-time monitoring tool for telecommunication network for both cloud-native and legacy systems and I need to implement all the new features on my own.
 I hadn’t done too much related to docker and kubernetes before.
 And It also requires me to build Kafka clusters for the service.
 I haven’t developed any Kafka before either.